proxectonos/simil-eval/README.md

     ```sh install.sh```
 2. Edit the environment variables in the file ```./configs/.env```.

-## HOWTO Perform Evaluations in SLURM clusters
+## Perform Evaluations in SLURM clusters

 ### Similarity Evaluations
 1. Load the evaluation environment.